-In summary, the subject location has Clearwater River frontage and easy access, but also includes highway noise.
-The improvements are fair in quality and average condition, and there is increasing demand with an oversupply of available properties in the area.
+In summary, the subject location has easy access, but also includes highway noise.
+The improvements are average in quality and average condition, and there is increasing demand with an oversupply of available properties in the area.

 Taxes and assessment data